simplysuga/ScreenSaverManager/README.md

 # ScreenSaverManager
-ScreenSaverManager - SSM is a simple tool to prevent policy-enforced screen lock
+ScreenSaverManager - SSM is a simple tool to prevent policy-enforced screen lock in Windows systems.